alexoah/CSSPlayground/README.md

-# CSSPlayground: Alexoah's CSS PlayGround
+# Alexoah's CSS PlayGround
-Just for fun experiments on Cascading Style Sheet (CSS).
+A collection of Cascading Style Sheet (CSS) + HTML exercises.
-All experiments on CSS will be listed here.
 Thank you for your visit!

-## List of CSS Experiments
+## List of Exercises
 * [W3School's CSS Exercises](./W3School-CSSExercises): answers to W3School's CSS Exercises

 ##